-X-ray diffraction method enables measuring absolute residual stress value and retained austenite content.
-Destructive hardness depth profiles can be measured with X-ray diffraction method.
+The X-ray diffraction method enables measuring the absolute residual stress value and retained austenite content.
+Destructive hardness depth profiles can be measured with the X-ray diffraction method.

 X-rays have high energy and short wavelength when compared to visible light making them ideal for probing the interplanar distances in crystalline materials.

 Hardness and stress directly affect the intensity of the Barkhausen noise signal.
-With Barkhausen noise method it is effortless to verify success of heat treatment process and separate corrcetly heated parts from non-heated.
+With the Barkhausen noise method, it is effortless to verify success of heat treatment process and separate correctly heated parts from non-heated.

-With Stresstech products heat treatment verification and retained austenite measurement can be done effortlessly in production lines, laboratories and even on field.
+With Stresstech products, heat treatment verification and retained austenite measurement can be done effortlessly in production lines, laboratories, and even in the field.

 Need help with heat treatment verification?